🤹

 Prevent users seeing a 419 Page Expired when logging out

-Best practice for logging out is that the function should be driven from a form and use a csrf token to prevent someone logging you out in a CSRF attack.
+Best practice for logging out is that the function should be driven from a form and use a csrf token to prevent someone logging you out in a attack.
 Forcibly logging users out may cause them to disclose login credentials whilst they are being monitored.

 A problem with the CSRF token in the logout form is that it can become stale in at least the following three scenarios